chenjshnn/chenjshnn.github.io/index.md

 She works at the intersection of **software engineering** and **human–computer interaction**, driven by a passion for solving real-world problems that meaningfully impact people’s everyday lives.
 Her research focuses on **software usability, UI engineering and Responsible AI**, with the long-term goal of creating intelligent software that co-evolves with people, understanding human intent, supporting collaboration, and ensuring transparency and trust. <br />

 Specifically, she is currently working on four research topics: <br />
-(1) **GUI design generation and repair** (e.g., TOSEM20, TOCHI25, ICSE25); <br />
+(1) **GUI design generation and repair** (e.g., TOSEM20, TOCHI26, ICSE25); <br />
 (2) **Software and AI usability and accessibility** (e.g., ICSE20, FSE20, CHI22, UIST24, TOSEM23); <br />
-(3) **Deceptive pattern detection and prevention** (e.g., UIST23, WWW25); and  <br />
+(3) **Deceptive pattern detection and prevention** (e.g., UIST23, WWW25, TOSEM26a); and  <br />
-(4) **Agentic AI systems**<br />
+(4) **Agentic AI systems** (e.g. TOSEM26b)<br />

-Jieshan has published papers at top-tier CORE A*/R1 venues, including ICSE, FSE, ASE, UIST, CHI, TOSEM and TOCHI, and contanstly serves as PC members and reviewers for top-tier conferences and journal.
+Jieshan has published papers at top-tier CORE A*/R1 venues, including ICSE, FSE, ASE, UIST, CHI, TOSEM and TOCHI, and contanstly serves as PC members and reviewers for top-tier SE & HCI conferences and journals.
 She got one SIGSOFT Distinguished Paper Award at ICSE2020.
 Her research outcomes have been integrated into industrial tools adopted by major companies such as Apple and Alibaba, ultimately benefiting billions of end-users worldwide.
 See her [Google Scholar Page](https://scholar.google.com/citations?user=slrzj8kAAAAJ) for more details.

 ### News {#news}
-- [2026-06] Our paper "Confidence vs. Competence: Misalignment in Judgment and Performance for Agentic Software Repair" is just accepted by TOSEM 2026. <br />
+- [2026-06] Our paper "Confidence vs. Competence: Misalignment in Judgment and Performance for Agentic Software Repair" is accepted by TOSEM 2026. <br />
 - [2026-04] Our paper "From Exploration to Revelation: App-Level Context-Aware Deceptive Pattern Detection for Mobile Applications" is accepted by TOSEM 2026. <br />
 - [2026-02] Invited to be a Program Committee at ICSE2027. <br />
 - [2026-01] Invited to be a Program Committee at ASE2026. <br />